InvAASTCluster: On Applying Invariant-Based Program Clustering to Introductory Programming Assignments: Experiments

-\subsection{Use Case 2 : Repairing \IPAs}
+\subsection{Use Case 2: Repairing \IPAs}

-In this section, we present the results of integrating \InvAAST as the clustering approach for \Clara~\cite{clara}, a publicly available state-of-the-art clustering-based program repair tool.
-Since our set of \IPAs, described in Table~\ref{tab:table-IPAs}, has a small percentage of incorrect submissions, only 196, for this evaluation, we have also considered the ITSP dataset~\cite{asr-for-ITSP}.
-The ITSP dataset has been used by other automated software repair tools~\cite{asr-for-ITSP, verifix} that use only one reference implementation.
-This dataset is also a collection of C programs although it is well balanced, i.e., the number of correct submissions is closer to the number of incorrect submissions in this dataset.
-Table~\ref{tab:itsp-dataset} presents the number of programs in the ITSP dataset after we removed the programs that \Clara and our variable renamer module do not support.
-Thus, overall we have a total of 420 incorrect submissions (196 from our dataset plus 224 from the ITSP dataset) and 1343 correct submissions (1141 from our dataset plus 202 from the ITSP dataset) for 43 different \IPAs (20 from our dataset plus 23 from the ITSP dataset).
-To fully evaluate our clustering technique for repairing \IPAs, we are going to compare \InvAAST's results against \Clara's in terms of: (1) the number of student submissions repaired; (2) the number of clusters produced by each clustering approach for each \IPA; (3) the quality of the repairs proposed and (4) the time spent to repair each incorrect submission.
+This section presents the results of integrating \InvAAST as the clustering approach for \Clara~\cite{clara}, a publicly available state-of-the-art clustering-based program repair tool.
+Since our set of \IPAs, described in Table~\ref{tab:table-IPAs}, has a small number of incorrect submissions, only 196, for this evaluation, we have also considered the \textsc{ITSP} dataset~\cite{asr-for-ITSP} described in Section~\ref{sec:datasets-ipas}.
+Thus, overall we have a total of 420 incorrect submissions (196 from our dataset plus 224 from the \textsc{ITSP} dataset) and 1343 correct submissions (1141 from our dataset plus 202 from the \textsc{ITSP} dataset) for 43 different \IPAs (20 from our dataset plus 23 from the \textsc{ITSP} dataset).
+To fully evaluate our clustering technique for repairing \IPAs, we are going to compare \InvAAST's results against \Clara's in terms of: (1) the number of student submissions repaired; (2) the number of clusters produced by each clustering approach for each \IPA; and (3) the time spent to repair each incorrect submission.